-Guided by the data generation perspective, we introduce a more principled and rigorous understanding framework on skill learning and skill recognition\footnote{We refer to origin task learning as skill learning and origin task recognition as skill recognition, with an emphasis on the intrinsic capability of LLMs.}, distinguished by whether LLMs can learn a new data generation function in context.
-The skill learning ability learns a new data generation function in context.
-The new function is unseen in the pre-training stage and is (Bayesian) optimal to the given in-context demonstrations.
-The function learning statistical framework~\cite{garg2022can} is proposed particularly for the skill learning ability.
-The skill recognition ability selects one data generation function from the learned function class during pre-training.
-The Bayesian inference statistical framework~\cite{xie2021explanation} is generally utilized to understand the skill recognition ability.
-Notably, there exists a large gap between the two statistical frameworks, where the Bayesian inference framework utilizes the Hidden Markov Model~(HMM)~\cite{baum1966statistical} as the data generation function which is more complicated but more aligned with the real-world scenario.
-In contrast, the function learning framework commonly utilizes linear functions which are much simpler but distant to the real-world scenario.
+Guided by the data generation perspective, we introduce a more principled and rigorous understanding framework on \textit{skill learning} and \textit{skill recognition}, distinguished by whether LLMs can learn a new data generation function in context.
+The skill learning ability is to learn a new data generation function in context, which is unseen in the pretraining stage.
+The skill recognition ability selects one learned data generation function previously seen during pre-training.
+To analyze the mechanism of abilities, the function learning statistical framework~\cite{garg2022can} and the Bayesian inference statistical framework~\cite{xie2021explanation} are representative works for skill learning and skill recognition ability, respectively.

-Such a rigorous view also helps to ground the conceptual debate on whether the LLM can achieve intelligence into whether the LLM can learn new data generation functions in context, clearly unveiling the strengths and limitations of current LLM approaches to intelligent systems.

-Our other contribution is, given the data generation perspective, we shed light on the transferability of two separated research lines of Bayesian inference and function learning.
-Specifically, we extend the Bayesian inference framework as a technical solution for skill learning, therefore opening the door to incorporate real-world cases, e.g., topics of corpora.

-\textbf{Organization: } We introduce skill recognition with the Bayesian inference framework and skill learning with the function learning framework in Section~\ref{sec:skill-recognition} and~\ref{sec:skill-learning}, respectively.
-We then showcase the uniformity of the two frameworks via extending the original Bayesian inference framework for skill learning in Section~\ref{sec:insight-framework}.
-More empirical analysis on skill learning and skill recognition abilities are illustrated in Section~\ref{sec:empirical-tradeoff}.
-Future directions are discussed in Section~\ref{sec:insight}.
+\textbf{Organization: } Section~\ref{sec:related} introduces previous studies of ICL and Section~\ref{sec:term} presents the terminology.
+Key contributions lie in Section~\ref{sec:skill-recognition} and~\ref{sec:skill-learning}, which systematically review the skill recognition with the Bayesian inference framework and the skill learning with the function learning framework, respectively.
+We outline the challenges and potential directions in Section~\ref{sec:insight}, aiming to offer a valuable guide for newcomers to the field while also illuminating pathways for future research.